goods and service tax

 Introduction

-This communication from the Government of India’s Ministry of Finance outlines important updates on revenue generation, anti-evasion initiatives, infrastructure advancements, and notable achievements within the Central Board of Indirect Taxes and Customs (CBIC).
-Despite the challenges posed by the pandemic, there are significant milestones concerning exports, imports, and efficient collaboration with state GST administrations.
+This communication from the Ministry of Finance, Government of India, presents crucial updates on revenue generation, anti-evasion initiatives, infrastructure advancements, and notable achievements by the Central Board of Indirect Taxes and Customs (CBIC).
+Despite the challenges posed by the pandemic, significant milestones have been achieved in exports, imports, and collaboration with state GST administrations.

 Highlights of the Week